iovannapopova/CatPerson/README.md

 ### Controller

-This class prepares viewModels from model (?) objects for displaying UI in different screens, and implements some protocols because this class has to update UI when the viewcontroller appears, when a location is selected and when  a text field is edited.
+This class prepares viewModels from model objects for displaying UI in different screens, and implements some protocols because this class has to update UI when the viewcontroller appears, when a location is selected and when search text is added.

 ### WebService